teivah/onecontext/README.md

 ctx, cancel := onecontext.Merge(ctx1, ctx2)
 ```

-This call returns a merged context that we can now propagate.
+This returns a merged context that we can now propagate.

 # Installation